 Distance = Speed of light x Time taken / 2

 The speed at which the laser pulse travels is fairly constant.
 This means that the accuracy of a simple laser distance meters can be in the order of a few millimeters to centimeters across distances of several feet to a few miles.
 With specialized equipment like telescopes, the time-of-flight method of calculation can be used to measure distances as large as that between the earth and the moon with high accuracies of around a few centimeters.

 The laser source is a crucial component for operations that require such high accuracies.
-The beam quality of the laser and its pulse duration have a direct impact on the maximum distance a laser distance meter can measure.
+The beam quality of the laser and its pulse duration has a direct impact on the maximum distance a laser distance meter can measure.
 In order to have spatial accuracies of about 15 cm, the laser source must have a temporal accuracy of 1 ns.
 Typical pulse durations are of the order of hundreds of picoseconds to a few tens of nanoseconds.

 Another requirement for long-range measurements is a small beam divergence.
-This is usually achieved by using large telescopes to increase the beam diameter thereby increasing its Rayleigh length, which consequently results in a small beam divergence.
+This is usually achieved by using large telescopes to increase the beam diameter thereby increasing its Rayleigh length, which consequently results in small beam divergence.